catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 * You are familiar with basic usage of the Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
-* You have a single private network and subnet within your tenant
+* You have a single private network and subnet within your project
 * You will be setting up a Ubuntu 14.04 instance
 * You will be using the ubuntu user
 * You will be letting the driver create an SSH keypair for you